dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ai26-skill-attack/index.md

 Athropic Skills launched in [October 2025](https://www.anthropic.com/engineering/equipping-agents-for-the-real-world-with-agent-skills) and have rapidly transformed how many - particular software engineers - are using LLMs.
 Skills are simply text files, which can be instructions, reference documents, or scripts, that are used to give LLMs context on how to complete a task.

 There is little that is novel about the approach - skills essentially represent well-considered context engineering.
 The high level 'description' of a skill is read by the LLM on startup.
 This description is typically short, and describes when the skill should be used.
 A short description avoid polluting context with too much data.
-At the level of the system prompt (or [fine-tuning](TODO)) the LLM is instructed to load the rest of the skill on-demand if needed.
+At the level of the system prompt the LLM is instructed to load the rest of the skill on-demand if needed.

 Skills enable progressive disclosure (or 'lazy-loading') of context.
 Skills are well suited to defining context in a hierarchical fashion - from high-level at the top to greater levels of detail as the LLM requests more context.